RTEMS/rtems-docs/user/tools/tester.rst

   ``sparc-rtems5/c/erc32/testsuites/samples`` then all the executables would have been tested and not just those in samples.

+.. note:: Some BSPs require the use of the specific target architecture GDB
+          command (e.g. RTEMS 5 SPARC GDB command is ``sparc-rtems5-gdb``).
+          As this command is part of the RTEMS tools, the ``--rtems-tools`` option should be added to the ``rtems-test`` command line, e.g.
+          ``--rtems-tools=$HOME/development/rtems/5``.
-This BSP requires the ``--rtems-tools`` option because the SPARC GDB is the ``sparc-rtems4.11-gdb`` command that is part of the RTEMS tools.
-Not every BSP will require this option so you will need to check the specifics of the BSP configuration you are using in order to determine if it is needed.
+          Not every BSP requires this option so you will need to check the specifics of the BSP configuration you are using in order to determine if this option is needed.

 An output line is printed for each test that is executed.
 The :program:`rtems-test` command by default runs multiple tests in parallel so you will see a number